 But if you’re jinxed, the seller might change his mind and no longer proceed with the transaction and refuse to move out.
 Nevertheless, if the seller inked the Sale and Purchase Agreement (SPA), he needs to follow the contract.
 Otherwise, you can take him to court.

 However, court proceedings are expensive and protracted.
-For instance, a certain lady buyer had to wait five years before the Singapore Supreme Court ordered in August 2015 for the flat sellers to vacate the premises.
 To avoid having to wait for a long time and paying hefty legal fees, please talk with the seller first and try to solve the problem before resorting to legal means.

 For more property news, content and resources, check out PropertyGuru’s guides section.